siemens/mtda/docs/build.rst

 Building the microSD card image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use ``kas-docker`` to build a Debian image for the nanoPI NEO-LTS with MTDA
+Use ``kas-container`` to build a Debian image for the nanoPI NEO-LTS with MTDA
 pre-installed::

-    $ kas-docker --isar build kas/mtda-nanopi-neo.yml
+    $ kas-container build kas/mtda-nanopi-neo.yml

 Insert a microSD card to your system and write the generated image::